 - Salt & Pepper to Taste

 - Cook the pasta according to the packet instructions until al dente but slightly firm.
-Do reserve some pasta water and set it aside.
-Remember to just toss the pasta in a teaspoon of oil in a colander.
+Reserve pasta water and set it aside.

-- At this stage add the grated Parmesan cheese into the sauce, nutmeg, pepper, asparagus and cooked pasta.
-Toss them well and if you think the sauce is quite thick, add the reserved pasta water and stir to achieve the desired consistency.
-Serve Hot.
+- Add the cooked pasta and vegetables to the sauce and toss them until combined.
+If the sauce is too thick, add reserved pasta water and stir to achieve the desired consistency.

 - Season with salt, pepper and add nutmeg powder.
 Garnish with fresh parsley and serve hot.